Baseflow/flutter-geolocator/README.md

 ## Author

 This Geolocator plugin for Flutter is developed by [Baseflow](https://baseflow.com).
-Commercial support is available if you need helpt with integration with your app or services.
-You can contact us at <hello@baseflow.com>.